 III.
-Arbitrary Arrests, Enforced Disappearances, and Releases in Syria in May 2024
+Arbitrary Arrests, Enforced Disappearances, and Releases in Syria in June & The First Half of 2024

-A. Arbitrary arrests and enforced disappearances since the beginning of 2024
+A. Arbitrary arrests and enforced disappearances in the first half of 2024

-SNHR has documented no fewer than 1,019 cases of arbitrary arrest, including of 35 children and 26 women (adult female), since the beginning of 2024 up until the end of May.
-Of these 1,019 cases, 860 have been classified as enforced disappearances.
+SNHR has documented no fewer than 1,236 cases of arbitrary arrest, including of 56 children and 30 women (adult female), since the beginning of 2024 up until the end of June.
+Of these 1,236 cases, 1007 have been classified as enforced disappearances.